 Don’t Leave Pets or Kids in Hot Cars

 Every year, children and animals tragically die when they are left in hot cars.
-One death is too many, and now a new Arizona law is aiming to end hot-car deaths.
+One death is too many, and now the Good Samaritan Law is aiming to end hot-car deaths.
 AHS and its Humane Legislative Coalition of Arizona partners led efforts to pass the law, which allows Good Samaritans to take action without risk of civil liability if they rescue a child or a pet from a hot car.

 If you see a child or pet in a hot car and believe they are in imminent danger of physical injury or death: